braziljs/conf-boilerplate/README.md

 ]
 ```

 Do you want to list an attribute of the speaker that is not there?
-Okay just add it on `metalsmith.js` and then show it with `<%= speaker.yourNewAttribute %>` on [speakers.hbs](https://github.com/braziljs/conf-boilerplate/blob/master/src/partials/section/speakers.hbs).
+Okay just add it on `metalsmith.js` and then show it with `{{ yourNewAttribute }}` on [speakers.hbs](https://github.com/braziljs/conf-boilerplate/blob/master/src/partials/section/speakers.hbs).

 ### List of another items on Agenda